wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 {id="fig-ch3-hey-there"}
 ![A screenshot of a Web browser displaying our first Django powered webpage.
 Hello, Rango!](images/ch3-hey-there.png)

-Within each application, you will create a number of URL mappings.
+Within each app, you will create a number of URL mappings.
 The initial mapping is quite simple, but as we progress through the book we will create more sophisticated, parameterised URL mappings.

 It's also important to have a good understanding of how URLs are handled in Django.
 It may seem a bit confusing right now, but as we progress through the book, we will be creating more and more URL mappings, so you'll soon be a pro.
 To find out more about them, check out the [official Django documentation on URLs](https://docs.djangoproject.com/en/1.9/topics/http/urls/) for further details and further examples.